atlassistant/pytlas/README.rst

     # - 'Turning lights on in kitchen' is printed to the terminal by the `on_answer` delegate defined above
     # - `done` is called by the skill so the agent transitions back to the 'asleep' state

-    agent.parse('turn the lights on in the kitchen please')
+    agent.parse('turn the lights on in kitchen please')

 Testing
 -------